What Is the Typical Recovery Time After Endovascular Interventions

 • Adherence to prescribed antiplatelet therapy

-Recovery Time Comparison Table
+Recovery Time by Procedure

 Procedure Type Hospital Stay Return to Work Full Recovery Follow-up Required